dice-discord/bot/docs/commands/fun/random-dog-image.md

 ## Description

-Get a picture of a random dog
+Get a picture of a random dog.

 ## Aliases